-The information you provide on the Store Listing page advertises your app to potential users within the Google Workspace Marketplace or Chat app catalog.
+The information you provide on the Store Listing page advertises your app to potential users within the Google Workspace Marketplace.
 Some of the fields are optional, but filling them out can help make your app listing more descriptive.

 Gather your assets